Home Gym Vs. Gym Membership

 So, let’s take a look at that cost analysis.

 Since our barebones $35 gym membership was pretty budget, let’s look at two other examples.

-In 2020, the average gym membership cost in the United States is $58 a month.
-So, here is updated cost analysis, using $58/month, according to the above calculation.
+In 2020, the average gym membership cost in the United States was $58 a month.
+So, here is an updated cost analysis, using $58/month, according to the above calculation.

-Total annual savings including the principle investment, compounded annually over 8 years (5% interest rate) = $13,592
+Total savings including the principle investment, compounded annually over 8 years (5% interest rate) = $13,592